 General Remarks

-The subjects are located within a well established residential area of mixed style private dwellings within the Gargieston at Local amenities can be found within a reasonable distance. rea of Kilmarnock.
+The subjects are located within a well established residential area of mixed style private dwellings within the Gargieston are Local amenities can be found within a reasonable distance. ea of Kilmarnock.

-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construct of repair and maintenance are required. ion but some works
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction of repair and maintenance are required. on but some works

-Evidence of settlement/movement has affected the building reflected by internal door frames being off level.
-On the basis this appears longstanding with no evidence of recent movement apparent. of a single inspection
+The property has been altered and extended to form the current layout and accommodation including some internal alterati a rear extension, the addition of a conservatory and conversion of former attic space to form living accommodation.
+It should all necessary permissions have been obtained.

+Other accommodation - conservatory.

 Essential Repairs

 None.

-Estimated cost of essential repairs
+Estimated cost of essential repairs N/A

 Retention recommended?
 Yes X No

-Retention amount
+Retention amount N/A

-Occurred on Mantager and 1996

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provide er.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider

 Valuation

-Market value in present condition 215,000
+Market value in present condition £ 295,000

-Market value on completion of essential repairs
+Market value on completion of essential repairs £

-Insurance reinstatement value 320,000
+Insurance reinstatement value £ 370,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No